Shadkoech/alx-higher_level_programming/0x08-python-more_classes/README.md

 Task 0 - Empty class creation named Rectangle
-Task 1 - Setting class private attributes which are the width and height parameters Task 2 - Setting public method of calculating the area and perimeter of a rectangle Task 3 - Use of public method on public instance
-Task 4 - Use of repr() and eval functions
+Task 1 - Setting class private attributes which are the width and height parameters Task 2 - Setting public method of calculating the area and perimeter of a rectangle Task 3 - Use of def str() method to print out a rectangle of # Task 4 - Use of repr() and eval functions
 Task 5 - Use of str() function
 Task 6 - Use of property setter and getter methods